smiledt/ansible-user-management/README.md

     management_pass: pass

 This is the password that will be associated with the new user.
-This should not be plain text as this example shows, instead it should be presented and stored in a more secure manner.
+This should not be plain text as this example shows, instead it should be presented and stored in a more secure manner, like ansible vault.

-    provisioned_user: standard_user
+    provisioned_user:

 This is the user that should already be present on the system.
 Ansible will use this user to connect for the first time.

-    provisioned_pass: pass
+    provisioned_pass:

 This is the password that ansible uses to connect to the system for the first time.
-Once again, I do not recommend using plain text like this to store this variable.
+Once again, I do not recommend using plain text to store this variable.

 Dependencies
 ------------